Michele-Bufis/Pure_trace/README.md

   on the device itself, and sessions export to EDF+, a standard clinical format independent of this software.

-This repository is the **working proof-of-concept** for that idea: it shows that the acquisition → filtering → R-peak detection → HRV → baseline-scoring → encrypted-export pipeline runs end-to-end, and that the statistical layer holds up under real edge cases (see [Technical highlights](#technical-highlights)).
+This repository is the proof-of-concept for that idea: it demonstrates that the full pipeline runs end-to-end, and that the statistical layer holds up under real edge cases — the subject of the next section.
-The specific components used to build it — Arduino, Raspberry Pi, this particular ECG sensor — are prototype choices, not the product itself; see [Known limitations](#known-limitations) for what a production version would need to change.

----

 ## Screenshots